-Learning outcomes Assessment criteria The learner can: The learner will be able to: 4 Evaluate work methods against relevant technical and project criteria.
-4.1 Evaluate the chosen work methods against time, cost and resources for at least seven of the following technical and project criteria and record the results: materials performance and availability structural forms client, customer or their representative health, safety and welfare fire protection access plant, equipment and people availability transport logistics environmental factors waste management seasonal weather conditions sustainability innovative materials, technologies and processes site conditions.
-4.2 Explain how to evaluate work methods against time, cost and resources for the following technical criteria and record the results: materials, performance and availability structural forms client, customer or their representative health, safety and welfare fire protection access plant, equipment and people availability transport logistics environmental factors waste management seasonal weather conditions sustainability innovative materials, technologies and processes site conditions 4.3 Explain how to evaluate work methods against the following project criteria and record findings: cost control conformity to organisational requirements specification or schedule of works contract requirements third party obligations other related programmes supply lead times.
+Evaluate the chosen work methods against time, cost and resources for at least seven of the following technical and project criteria and record the results:

+- materials performance and availability

+- structural forms

+- client, customer or their representative

+- health, safety and welfare

+- fire protection

+- access

+- plant, equipment and people availability

+- transport logistics

+- environmental factors

+- waste management

+- seasonal weather conditions

+- sustainability

+- innovative materials, technologies and processes

+- site conditions.

+- 4 continued

+- 4.2 Explain how to evaluate work methods against time, cost and resources for the following technical criteria and record the results:

+- materials, performance and availability

+- structural forms

+- client, customer or their representative

+- health, safety and welfare

+- fire protection

+- access

+- plant, equipment and people availability

+- transport logistics

+- environmental factors

+- waste management

+- seasonal weather conditions

+- sustainability

+- innovative materials, technologies and processes

+- site conditions.

+- 4.3 Explain how to evaluate work methods against the following project criteria and record findings:

+- cost control

+- conformity to organisational requirements

+- specification or schedule of works

+- contract requirements

+- third party obligations

+- other related programmes

+- supply lead times.

+- 5.1 Agree and recommend work methods and inform stakeholders.

+- 5.2 Analyse the appropriate work methods by considering the following and recording the findings:

+- sequencing and integration of work operations

+- organisation of resources (people, plant, materials and finance)

+- established construction techniques

+- temporary works

+- modern methods of work and standardisation

+- working conditions.

-arning outcomes e learner will be able to: Assessment criteria The learner can: 5 Agree and recommend we methods and inform stakeholders.
-5.1 Agree and recommend work methods and inform stakeholders.
-5.2 Analyse the appropriate work methods by considering the following and recording the findings: sequencing and integration of work operations organisation of resources (people, plant, materials and finance) established construction techniques temporary works modern methods of work and standardisation working conditions 5.3 Explain the potential risks of works impacting on the cultural significance of the historic environment and ensure to outline any specific requirements for buildings and structures of traditional (pre 1919) construction, or of architectural, historical or archaeological significance 5.4 Explain how to agree the selected work methods with stakeholders.
-6 Ensure a method statemen has been prepared and approved prior to the commencement of work.
-6.1 Confirm that the method statements have been approved prior to relevant work taking place.
-6.2 Explain how to ensure an appropriate method statement has been prepared and approved prior to the commencement of work.
+- 5.3 Explain the potential risks of works impacting on the cultural significance of the historic environment and ensure to outline any specific requirements for buildings and structures of traditional (pre 1919) construction, or of architectural, historical or archaeological significance.

+5 Agree and recommend work methods and inform stakeholders.

+- 5 continued - 5.4 Explain how to agree the selected work methods with stakeholders. - 6 Ensure a method 6.1 statement has been prepared and approved prior to the 6.2 commencement of work. - Confirm that the method statements have been approved prior to relevant work taking place. - 6.2 Explain how to ensure an appropriate method statement has been prepared and approved prior to the commencement of work.

-Additional information about this unit Assessment Guidance This unit must be assessed in a work environment and in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment Assessors for this unit must have verifiable, current industry experience and a sufficient depth of relevant occupational expertise and knowledge and must use a combination of assessment methods as defined in the Consolidated Assessment Strategy.
+Title: Assessing and a greeing work methods in the workplace Additional inform nation about this unit Assessment Guidance This unit must be assessed in a work environment and in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment Assessors for this unit must have verifiable, current industry experience and a sufficient depth of relevant occupational expertise and knowledge and must use a combination of assessment methods as defined in the Consolidated Assessment Strategy.
 Workplace evidence of skills cannot be simulated.
-Sector Subject Areas 5.2 Building and Construction Availability for use Shared unit Unit guided learning hours 40 Assessment Time 10
+Sector Subject Are ea 5.2 Building and Construction Availability for use e Shared unit Unit guided learni ing hours 40 Assessment hours 5 10